 Young Composers 2017/18

 The LPO Young Composers' year culminates in Debut Sounds, a concert performance of their work at Queen Elizabeth Hall on Monday 9 July 2018.
-Details of when the concert will go on sale will be added soon.
+Find out more and book tickets.

 This programme is generously supported by The Leverhulme Trust, the Adam Mickiewicz Institute as part of the Polska Music Programme, The Stanley Picker Trust and Help Musicians UK.